The Perfect Veneto & Venice Itinerary

 Day 10 to Day 13

-Next stop is Verona for three nights - perhaps stopping to visit Vicenza along the way.
+The next stop is the city of Romeo and Juliet, the city of Verona for three nights - perhaps stopping to visit Vicenza along the way.

-From Verona you can take a trip out to the Madonna della Coronna - I bet you'll be asking yourself how they ever managed to build such a huge place in such a location.
+From Verona, take a trip out to the Madonna della Coronna.
+It is one of the most incredible sights I have ever seen and something that still leaves me open-mouthed in awe despite having seen it dozens of times.
+I bet you'll be asking yourself how they ever managed to build a church in such a location.

 If you'd like to combine your time in Verona with a wine tour then visit Soave and explore the surrounding wine country on your own or take a tour like this one.